Creating Tests

 -

-Add Nodebutton to add the first step to navigate to the selected environment base URL so the case is portable across environments. -
+Add Nodeand add the first step to navigate to the selected environment base URL so the case is portable across environments. -

 -

-Add a click step node for the submit button.
+Add a click step node for the submit button and create or select its locator.

 -